Beauty Tips To Get Ready for Spring!

 After months of negligence, your feet deserve a little pampering.
 Prepare everything you need for the perfect pedicure: nail clipper, pedicure paddle, nail file, toe separators and a fair amount of time.
 Alternatively, choose a professional pedicurist to incorporate your toenails and the remove the calluses.

-Start working fun colours and prints like floral print or lace into your wardrobe.
+Start working fun colours, denim separates and prints like floral print or lace into your wardrobe.
 These romantic sweet-meets-sultry pieces are ideal for balmy weather days!
 Check out the best floral print dresses for this spring.

 Use a liquid bronzer or a self-tanner to get the impression of fresh, healthy, radiant skin (far from wintery pale).
 The gorgeously glowing cheeks in your own perfect sunkissed bronze shade will complement the stylish minimalistic white dress ensembles.